DkhiliFares/SecureAccess/README.md

 ### 🍓 Raspberry Pi Side
 #### RAPI Facial Recognition - Setup Instructions

-This document contains all the commands required to set up OpenCV with extra modules and run the RAPI Facial Recognition project.
+This part all the commands required to set up OpenCV with extra modules and run the RAPI Facial Recognition project.

 ---